nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 The icon looks like ![]({{file name='drive-webui-direct-edit.png' page='nuxeo-drive'}} ?w=20) on Web-UI and ![]({{file name='drive-jsf-direct-edit.png' page='nuxeo-drive'}}) on JSF-UI.

-To edit a document locally from the web interface:
+**To edit a document locally from the web interface:**

-1. On the document in the Nuxeo Platform, click on the **Direct Edit icon** on the **Summary** tab on JSF UI and on document **View** on Web UI.
+1. On the document in the Nuxeo Platform, click on the **Direct Edit icon** on the document **View** on Web UI and on the **Summary** tab on JSF UI.
     The document opens in its native application (OpenOffice.org for an .odt file for instance).

     {{#> callout type='note' }}
     If you plan to work on the document for some time, you can easily lock it from the Metadata edit popup (see the section [Metadata Edit](#metadata-edit)).

-    Note that depending on your OS and the file format, the document can be automatically locked.This is still a beta feature of Direct Edit, known to currently work on macOS and Windows.
+    Note that depending on your OS and the file format, the document can be automatically locked.
+This is still a beta feature of Direct Edit, known to currently work on macOS and Windows.
     {{/callout}}

 2. Edit the document and save the modifications.
     Modifications are saved in the Nuxeo Platform directly.
 3. Close the document.